HarrisSteven/Profile/index.md

 ### Stack Visualizer

-Visualize the dynamic memory allocation in 32-bit ARM with the [stack visualizer](https://harrissteven.github.io/stack-visualizer/)
+Visualize the dynamic memory allocation in 32-bit ARM with the [stack visualizer](https://harrissteven.github.io/stack-visualizer/) which supports basic instructions like `ADD` `MOV` and `LDR`

 # Research